Bibiladeniye Mahanama

-Bibiladeniye Mahanama Thero is a Buddhist monk of the Theravada Order.
-The thero is the only Buddhist priest in Asia of the Theravada order to actively engage in the experimentation and the creative exploration of music as a form of aesthetic expression.
-The thero has been actively engaged with the art, both on overseas projects as well as in Sri Lanka for nearly two decades.
+Bibiladeniye Mahanama Thera is a Buddhist monk of the Theravada Order.
+The Thera is the only Buddhist monk in Asia of the Theravada school to engage in the experimentation and the creative exploration of music as a form of aesthetic expression.
+The Thera has been engaged with the art, both on overseas projects as well as in Sri Lanka for nearly two decades.

 Share the Love, the album released in 2014, is his very first experimental attempt on Spirituality and Relaxation.
 The album was released in Europe, Asia and Sri Lanka.
 In 2015 the album was awarded the prestigious State Music Award for the best album produced in Sri Lanka.

-In 2017, the venerable entered the world of cinema with the musical direction debut on the film Girivassipura’ directed by Devinda Konhahage.
-It is recorded that this is the first ever time a Buddhist priest achieved such a milestone.
+In 2017, the venerable entered the world of cinema with the musical direction debut on the film Girivassipura directed by Devinda Konhahage.
+It is recorded that this is the first ever time a Buddhist monk achieved such a milestone.